csc13/spektel-sensor/about.md

 ### Thanks
 This project mostly profited from Mukenukem contributions on the Spektrum-RC telemetry protocol on rcgroups.com.
 Without this incredible research the project wouldn't be here.
+But there are many other successful projects out, which inspired me.
+Thanks to them as well.

 ### About me
-I was born in the early seventies and working as an IT professional on the business consulting side.
+I was born in the early seventies in Germany and working as an IT professional on the business consulting side.
 But I started my career as an engineer and programmer.
-So this project is a little bit back to the roots to me.
+So this hobby project is a little bit back to the roots to me.